DELL RAPIDS, S.D. – Sara Holmberg’s job as a counselor at Dell Rapids Middle School has never been more challenging.

 Holmberg, 38, is one of three counselors in the Dell Rapids School District, which has 985 students.
 Now in her fourth year at the school, she is the only counselor serving the middle school, with an enrollment of about 300.
 She knows there is no way she can provide effective one-on-one guidance for every child, especially as more students and families continue to struggle with academic and financial setbacks from COVID-19.

 And yet, many students continue to suffer emotional problems.
-Nationally, 37 percent of high school students reported they experienced poor mental health during the pandemic. according to a Centers for Disease Control and Prevention survey released March 31, while 44 percent reported they felt sad or hopeless during the past year.
+Nationally, 37% of high school students reported they experienced poor mental health during the pandemic, according to a Centers for Disease Control and Prevention survey released March 31, while 44%reported they felt sad or hopeless during the past year.

-This continues a trend seen before the pandemic, when a CDC data summary from 2009-19 found that more than one in three high school students said they had experienced such persistent feelings of sadness or hopelessness in the past year that they couldn’t participate in their regular activities, a 40 percent increase from the previous report.
+This continues a trend seen before the pandemic, when a CDC data summary from 2009-19 found that more than 1 in 3 high school students said they had experienced such persistent feelings of sadness or hopelessness in the past year that they couldn’t participate in their regular activities, a 40% increase from the previous report.

 “The pandemic put mental health more on the radar and accelerated everyone’s concerns,” Holmberg said after meeting with a group of eighth-graders in her office on a recent school day.
 “Instead of it being part of background conversation, it brought those concerns to the forefront and became in many ways our main focus.”

 Getting students involved

 Leah DeHaan, a junior at Platte-Geddes High School, recalled her reaction when the school started a student-led “Hope Squad” to tackle suicide prevention and encourage communication about topics such as depression, anxiety, bullying and abuse.